Discovering Muslims in Britain: for Key Stage 3

 This is then split into a series of 10 lessons (approximately one hour) and an assessment, each with their own ‘mini research questions’.
 These are:

 - How can we understand religion in society?

 - What does Islam mean to Muslims?

-- How do Muslims practice their faith?
+- How do Muslims in Britain practice their faith?

-- Where are Muslim communities located?
+- Where are there Muslims communities in Britain?

 - What is a mosque?